Skip to Content

 Activities

-For many visitors, Malawi’s main attraction is the beautiful lakeshore beaches and activities such as canoeing, snorkeling and diving.
-Game drives can be undertaken in the parks and reserves, most of which also offer guided walks.
+For many visitors, Malawi’s main attraction is the beautiful lakeshore beaches, with activities such as , snorkeling and diving. can be undertaken in the parks and reserves, most of which also offer or other guided walks.
 A wildlife highlight is a boat trip on the wildlife-rich Shire River as it flows through Liwonde National Park.
-Popular hiking and walking destinations include Nyika National Park, Zomba Plateau and Mount Mulanje.
-Some fascinating rock art site is protected in the Chongoni Unesco World Heritage Site.
+Popular hiking and walking destinations include Nyika National Park, Zomba Plateau and Mt Mulanje.
+Some fascinating rock art is protected in the Chongoni Unesco World Heritage Site.

 Weather & Climate

 Malawi has a tropical climate with high temperatures and ample rain.
-Travel is easiest in the Dry season which runs from May until the end of October.
-Afternoon rain is common in the Wet season months and humidity tends to be high.
-Temperatures are quite uniform throughout the year but the Wet season months are a few degrees colder than the Dry season months.
+Travel is easiest in the Dry season (May to October).
+Afternoon rain is common in the Wet season (November to April) and humidity tends to be high.
+Temperatures are quite uniform throughout the year, but the Wet season months are a few degrees warmer than the Dry season months.

-The Dry season months from May to August are very pleasant in Malawi as rain is scarce and the temperatures are mild.
-The middle to end of the Dry season, from July to October, is the best time for wildlife viewing as animals have to leave the bush to find available water.
+The best time to visit Malawi for wildlife viewing is from July to October, during the middle and end of the Dry season, when animals tend to gather around the few remaining water sources.
 Bear in mind, though, that October can get unbearably hot.
-For those who don’t mind a bit of rain, the low-season months from November to May are fresh and green, and low-season rates apply.
+The months from May to August are very pleasant as rain is scarce and temperatures are mild.
+For those who don’t mind a bit of rain, the low-season months from mid-November to May are fresh and green, and low-season rates apply.

 Premier Parks & Reserves